espressif/esptool/CONTRIBUTING.rst

 Automated Integration Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The test directory contains an integration suite with some integration tests for ``esptool.py``:
+The test directory contains an integration suite with some integration tests for ``esptool``:

 *  ``test_imagegen.py`` tests the elf2image command and is run automatically by GitHub Actions for each Pull Request.
 You can run this command locally to check for regressions in the elf2image functionality.